operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

   git checkout -b v1.3.x
   git push -u upstream v1.3.x
   ```
+1. Make sure that the list of supported OLM versions stated in the [Overview][overview] section of SDK docs is updated.
+If a new version of OLM needs to be officially supported, follow the steps in [updating OLM bindata](#updating-olm-bindata) section.
 1. Create and merge a commit that updates the top-level [Makefile] variable `IMAGE_VERSION`
 to the upcoming release tag `v1.3.0`.
 This variable ensures sample projects have been tagged
 correctly prior to the release commit.